-Whether you’re renting an apartment or house, it’s important to make the space your own.
+Whether you’re living in a small house, it’s important to make the space your own.
 Even if your landlord won’t allow you to paint the walls colors you prefer, there are other ways to make the rooms reflect your personality.
-Here are some tips for personalizing your rented space.
+If you are looking to invest in a real estate property, you may find that there are numerous benefits to hiring a buyers agent to help you with the whole process.
+You may also need to hire a property manager to manage your tenants and the upkeep of your properties for rent.

 Before you move in any boxes or furniture, it’s a good idea to clean as thoroughly as possible.
 Though some landlords hire a cleaning crew or do it themselves prior to new tenants moving in, one person’ idea of clean may not be the case for another.
 And it’s always good to start with a clean slate.
 Wash all the walls, the floor and any appliances, especially the freezer and refrigerator.
 One of the best things in life is a clean house that’s sparkling and fresh for you and your possessions.